creditkarma/thrift-server/packages/thrift-client/README.md

 * requestOptions (optional): Options to pass to the underlying [Request library](https://github.com/request/request#requestoptions-callback).
 Defaults to {}.
 * register (optional): A list of middleware to apply to your client.
 More on this later.

-Currently `@creditkarma/thrift-server-core"` only supports buffered transport and binary protocol.
-Framed transport along with compact and JSON protocol will be added soon.
+Currently `@creditkarma/thrift-server-core"` only supports buffered transport and binary or compact protocols.

 ```typescript
 type TransportType = 'buffered'